 The majority of the stomach is therefore bypassed and food passes directly from the small pouch into the small intestine.
 Since there is no bile entering the small intestine to mix with the food until further along the intestinal tract, there are profound effects on food absorption.
 Specifically, fat is poorly absorbed and as a consequence, patients lose a significant amount of weight.

 The Roux-en-Y Gastric Bypass is a very effective weight loss surgery with an expectation of approximately 75% excess body weight loss at 1-year post-surgery.

 In addition to weight loss, the gastric bypass offers strong metabolic effects that will result in control of blood sugar in diabetic patients.

 Indeed, the cure rate for diabetes can be as high as 90% in certain groups of patients.
 Other medical problems associated with the metabolic syndrome (i.e. high blood pressure, elevated cholesterol and elevated triglycerides) are often resolved as well.
 Obstructive sleep apnea and arthritis may also be resolved or better controlled with this operation.
 The benefits of the gastric bypass are durable and profound.

-As with all Bariatric Surgery, patients qualify for the Roux-en-Y gastric bypass based on the 1991 NIH consensus conference criteria.
+As with all weight loss surgery, patients qualify for the Roux-en-Y gastric bypass based on the 1991 NIH consensus conference criteria.
 Patients with a body mass index (BMI) greater than 35 with one or more weight-related medical problem and those with a BMI of 40 or greater (click here to calculate your BMI), will qualify for surgery.
 Your surgeon will help you decide whether the gastric bypass is best suited to you during your consultation and on completion of your workup.